WillAbides/octo-go/README.md

 Until I write more about it, you can get an idea of how it works in "./examples".

+## User Agent

+GitHub requires all requests have a User-Agent header set.
+Octo-go sets it to `octo-go` by default, but please set it to the name of your program instead.
+Do that with the option `octo.WithUserAgent("my wonderful computer program")`.

 ## Authentication

 In most situations, octo-go can handle the authentication, but you can also provide your own transport to set the